-Mortgage-related securities issued by FNMA, including FNMA Guaranteed Mortgage Pass-Through Certificates (also known as "Fannie Maes"), are solely the obligations of FNMA and are not backed by or entitled to the full faith and credit of the US Government.
+Mortgage-related securities issued by FNMA, including FNMA Guaranteed Mortgage Pass-Through Certificates (also known as "Fannie Maes"), are solely the obligations of FNMA and are not backed by or entitled to the full faith and credit of the US government.
 Fannie Maes are guaranteed as to timely payment of principal and interest by FNMA.
 Mortgage-related securities issued by FHLMC include FHLMC Mortgage Participation Certificates (also known as "Freddie Macs" or "PCs").
-Freddie Macs are not guaranteed by the US Government or by any Federal Home Loan Bank and do not constitute a debt or obligation of the US Government or of any Federal Home Loan Bank.
-Freddie Macs entitle the holder to timely payment of interest, which is guaranteed by FHLMC.
-FHLMC guarantees either ultimate collection or timely payment of all principal payments on the underlying mortgage loans.
+Freddie Macs are not guaranteed by the US government or by any Federal Home Loan Bank and do not constitute a debt or obligation of the US government or of any Federal Home Loan Bank.
+Freddie Macs entitle the holder to timely payment of all principal payments on the underlying mortgage loans.
 When FHLMC does not guarantee timely payment of principal, FHLMC may remit the amount due on account of its guarantee of ultimate payment of principal at any time after default on an underlying mortgage, but in no event later than one year after it becomes payable.
+In 2019, FHFA (as defined below) began mandating that FNMA and FHLMC cease issuing their own MBS and begin issuing "Uniform Mortgage-Backed Securities" or "UMBS."
+Each UMBS has a 55-day remittance cycle and can be used as collateral in either a FNMA or a FHLMC CMO or held for investment.
+Investors may be approached to convert existing mortgage-backed securities into UMBS, possibly with an inducement fee being offered to holders of FHLMC PCs.